-Our sales force includes both outside and inside representatives to manage each distribution partner relationship and deliver optimal response times to new client referrals.
 Our product and partner marketing is delivered through a shared-services model which is coordinated with each business unit.
 Marketing is tightly aligned with our sales efforts by providing event coordination, demand generation resources, physical and electronic marketing campaigns and partner marketing collateral.
 Our enterprise marketing function establishes our overall corporate marketing strategy to enhance brand awareness and demand generation.
 We use a broad variety of traditional and digital marketing mediums to engage prospective clients.